Back to resources

 • a timeframe for the investigation;

-• take all reasonable steps to ensure the identity of the Whistleblower and the person/s who are the subject of the Whistleblower Report are kept confidential; and
+• to take all reasonable steps to ensure the identity of the whistleblower and the person/s who are the subject of the whistleblower disclosure are kept confidential;

-• if necessary, appoint a welfare officer to support and protect the Whistleblower from detriment or victimisation.
+• if necessary, appoint a welfare officer to support the whistleblower, and protect them from harm, detriment or victimisation.

 Investigation of Whistleblower Report